Darpan-on-Github/CBTCIP/README.md

 Execute the cells one by one (use the "Run" button or keyboard shortcuts).

 Note:
-Ensure the datasets are in the csv format, and should be uploded first to the colab envoirnment and then cells should be executed.
+- Ensure the datasets are in the csv format, and should be uploded first to the colab envoirnment and then cells should be executed.
+- The csv files name might be changed in the code, so rename the file once you upload it in the colab envoirnment.